atesgoral/ates.dev/src/posts/2024-12-01-responsive-canvas/index.md

 });
 </script>

 The CSS dimensions we set on the canvas are the logical pixel dimensions.
-If your DPR is higher than `1.0`, the physical pixel density exceeds the logical pixel density, and therefore we're not rendering this circle in the crispiest way possible.
-To fix this, we apply the DPR as a multiplier to the canvas dimensions:
+Your browser's DPR (Device Pixel Ratio) is a multiplier that determines the physical pixel density of your screen.
+For example, if your DPR is `2.0`, then for every logical pixel, there are 4 physical pixels (2x2).
+To render this circle in the crispiest way possible we will apply the DPR as a multiplier to the canvas dimensions.
+We'll also print your actual DPR instead of the "1.0" we hard-coded earlier:

 ```js
 const dpr = window.devicePixelRatio;